replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * fixes space missing between two words on diff Why? modal.
 * fix an issue where kots would occasionally not redirect to first available app preflight checks were skipped.
 * fix an issue where custom app icons were not showing on login page.
-* Fixes an issue that causes Released timestamp to be the same for all releases on the [version history](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).

 ## 1.87.0